 ‘Jerusalem’ is a famous, prophetic, melancholic, and classic poem, penned by maestro William Blake in 1804.
 It may seem like a patriotic poem, yet it’s misleading, adding to the irony is the fact that it’s an unofficial national anthem of England.

-‘The Tyger’ is one of the well-known poems of William Blake.
-This poem explores the dark and destructive side of God as well as His creation.
+‘The Tyger’ is a well-known poem by William Blake.
+It explores the dark and destructive side of God and his creation.

 John Milton’s infamous literary classic, ‘How Soon Hath Time’ explores various aspects, reflecting on his mood, conflicts with beliefs, and personal shortcomings, and most of all, the expediency of time.